An Abbey Theatre and THEATREclub co-production

 The Irish Times

-- Pom Boyd: Gertrude; THEATREclub Pom; Mary, THEATREclub therapeutic facilitator; Foxconn performance coach pretending to be a therapist; Claire, community worker with Inner City Helping Homeless; A person who is homeless; Ophelia Group Pom
+- Pom Boyd: Gertrude; THEATREclub Pom; THEATREclub therapeutic facilitator; Foxconn performance coach pretending to be a therapist; a community worker with Inner City Helping Homeless; a person who is homeless; Ophelia Group Pom

 - Shane Daniel Byrne: Marcellus; THEATREclub Shane; Foxconn S; Patrick who is homeless

-- Doireann Coady: Doireann, the director, cult leader of THEATREclub and the Ophelia Group
+- Doireann Coady: Doireann; cult leader of THEATREclub; CEO of Foxconn; leader of the Ophelia Group

 - Gemma Collins: THEATREclub Gemma; Foxconn G; Philip who is homeless; Ophelia Group Gemma